 The Info ID is a 2-octet field whose value is drawn from Table 8-192 (ANQP-element definitions) corresponding to the AP List Response ANQP-element.

-Length is a 2-octet field that indicates the length of the remaining frame fields in octets and the value is variable.
+The Length is a 2-octet unsigned positive integer number that indicates the length of the remaining frame fields in octets and the value is variable.
+[CID 3216]

-The AP Identifier subfield takes 6 octets to indicate the BSSID of an AP that the requesting STA wants to query.
+The AP Identifier subfield takes 6 octets to indicate the BSSID of the AP that the requesting STA queries.

 The AP Response Length field is a 2-octet field whose value is the number of octets in the following AP Query Response subfield.

-The AP Query Response subfield is a generic container whose value is the BSSID dependent response to a GAS Query.
-This field is also formatted in accordance with the protocol specified in the Advertisement Protocol element.
+The AP Query Response subfield is a generic container, which contains one or multiple ANQP elements (Figure 8-403) that correspond to the AP ANQP response to the received Query AP List ANQP-element as specified in 8.4.4.20.
+This field is also formatted in accordance with ANQP.
+This field could contain one or more values of the ANQP attributes, which are specific for a particular AP and were requested by a STA via the Query AP List ANQP-element.
+Such an approach allows the responding AP to provide, in a single response, ANQP information for several (neighbouring) APs simultaneously, thus reducing the complexity of the network selection procedure and reducing the delay of FILS.
+[CID3266, CID 3267]

 Insert new clause as follows: